giovp/giovp.github.io/index.md

 subtitle:
 ---

-I am a Research Scientist
+I am a Research Scientist at the [Chan Zuckerberg Initiative](https://chanzuckerberg.com/) AI/ML team, working with Theo Karaletsos.

 I have completed my PhD under the supervision of [Fabian Theis][1] at the [Computational Health Center, Helmholtz Munich][2] and the [Munich School for Data Science][3].
 Additionally, I am co-founder and core developer of [scverse][4], an open-source ecosystem for single-cell data analysis.

 [vitae][cv] / [scholar][scholar] / [github][github] / [linkedin][linkedin]